ManticoreGamesInc/platform-documentation/docs/editor/abilities.md

     2. To allow the player to always sprint when they activate this ability, we must change `ability.canBePrevented` to false.

-    3. Towards the bottom, within `OnExecute_Sprint(ability)`, remove all 3 lines relating to `target_data`, as we won’t need this for sprinting.
+    3. Towards the bottom, within `OnExecute_Sprint(ability)`, remove all these lines relating to `target_data`, as we won’t need this for sprinting:

+    ```python
+    -- if requires_target_data is set on phase, can access target_data
+	-- for properties in target_data, see comment block below
+	local targetData = ability:GetTargetData()
+    ```

-        - This is how to access the hit or contacted object when creating an ability that affects the world or other players.
+    This is how to access the hit or contacted object when creating an ability that affects the world or other players.

 6. Now we have removed unnecessary parts of the code, and we need to change what happens in the functions at the bottom.
 These are what happens in each phase.